Last edited on February 19, 2022 by Timothy C. Hain, MD, Chicago IL.

 |ANNA-3||small-cell lung mainly||anti-neuronal nuclear antibody-3||Neuropathy, ataxia, encephalopathy|

 Anti-Yo is an anti Purkinje cell antibody.
 Anti-Hu reacts with nearly all neurons, but anti-Yo reacts only with Purkinje cells.
 Patients with anti-Yo have a gynecological cancer, usually ovarian or breast, 90% of the time.
+According to Venkatraman and Opal (2016), "the underlying mechanism is believed to be an immunological reaction to cerebellar degeneration-related protein 2 (CDR2), a protein usually found in the cerebellum that is ectopically produced by tumor cells."
 A second anti-Purkinje cell antibody (PCA-2) was described by Vernino and Lennon (2000).
+A case of anti-Yo due to a very small tumor of the fallopian tube is presented here.

 Anti-Ri, or ANNA-2, was first described in women with paraneoplastic opsoclonus and encephalitus associated with breast carcinoma.
 It also is found in men (about 1/3 of patients) and in association with lung cancer.

 Anti-amphiphysin antibodies can be associated with stiff-man syndrome, encephalopathy, and opsoclonus.
-(Wessig et al. 2003) Amphiphysin is a synaptic protein.
+(Wessig et al. 2003; Moon et al, 2014) Amphiphysin is a synaptic protein.

-Anti-TR, as of 2004 (Graus et al), was a poorly characterized anti-neuronal cerebellar antibody, found in patients with Hodgkin's disease.
+Anti-TR, as of 2004 (Graus et al), is a poorly characterized anti-neuronal cerebellar antibody, found in patients with Hodgkin's disease.
 About 11% of the 28 patients described at that time had no tumor.

 Recent work has suggested that cytotoxic T cells are responsible for the damage to the cerebellar Purkinje cells (Albert et al, 2000).
 In this same study, a treatment with tacrolimus, a specific inhibitory of activated T cells, elminated cytotoxic specific T cells from the circulating blood.